On Taste: You and Your Peers (part two)

 A man pushes a mango-fruit through the keyhole of a door.
 A woman answers firing a cannon.
 She has fish scales for hair.
 She wears a cloak of invisibility.

-However…taking lyricism to this extremity, we disengage, having lost any sense of story.
+However…taking lyricism to this extremity risks the reader disengaging, having lost any sense of story.

 - If an author says “this is a table”, the reader does not question the table.